underdogbytes/underdogbytes/README.md

 <details>
   <summary>🧙 <b>Using libs</b> </summary>
-  Demonstrating that I know how to use libraries
+  Demonstrating that I know how to use some libraries, just like:

   | Lib's name     | Git's Repo |
   | ----------     | ---------- |